 Yo-yo dieting and sporadic stints of exercising were the norm for me.
 I’d see a magazine cover that promised “lose 20 lbs. this month!” and I’d believe it and try it.
 By the time I reached 40, my weight had steadily crept up.
-The scale was hovering 200 and I wore a size 18.

 I was always bloated, and finding clothes that fit and were flattering was a challenge.
 Worse of all, I felt sick and tired almost all the time.
 I’d get up from my desk feeling stiff and sore, and hobble over to the copier.
 I was taking four Ibuprofen at a time, daily.
 After going grocery shopping, I’d need to lie down and rest for a while.
 Just getting through the day made me weary.